selkies-project/selkies-gstreamer/README.md

 ### Example Docker container

-**NOTE: You will need to use an external STUN/TURN server capable of srflx or relay type ICE connections if you use this in a container WITHOUT host networking (add `--network=host` to the Docker command to enable host networking and work around this requirement if your server is not behind NAT).
+**NOTE: You will need to use an external STUN/TURN server capable of `srflx` or `relay` type ICE connections if you use this in a container WITHOUT host networking (add `--network=host` to the Docker command to enable host networking and work around this requirement if your server is not behind NAT).
 Follow the instructions from [Using a TURN server](#using-a-turn-server) in order to make the container work using an external TURN server.**

 An example image [`ghcr.io/selkies-project/selkies-gstreamer/gst-py-example`](https://github.com/selkies-project/selkies-gstreamer/pkgs/container/selkies-gstreamer%2Fgst-py-example) from the base [Dockerfile](./Dockerfile.example).

-Running the docker container built from the [`Dockerfile.example`](./Dockerfile.example):
+Running the docker container built from the [`Dockerfile.example`](./Dockerfile.example), then connect to port **8080** of your Docker host to access the web interface:

 ```bash
 docker run --name selkies -it --rm -p 8080:8080 ghcr.io/selkies-project/selkies-gstreamer/gst-py-example:latest
 ```

-> Now connect to your docker host on port `8080` to access the web interface.

 Repositories [`selkies-vdi`](https://github.com/selkies-project/selkies-vdi) or [`selkies-examples`](https://github.com/selkies-project/selkies-examples) from the [Selkies Project](https://github.com/selkies-project) provide containerized virtual desktop infrastructure (VDI) templates.